 From Commerce Square through the Rua Augusta Arch, the city of Lisbon is all aglow with bright enchantment and awash in beautiful lights.

-As you wander, embrace a sense of childlike wonder.
 Here on Rua Augusta and also throughout the historic neighborhoods of Baixa Chiado, Bairro Alto, and Alfama.
 And indeed, across all of Lisboa and Greater Lisbon.

 Chiado

-Speaking of shopping centres: The glamourous Armazéns do Chiado Shopping Centre is a top spot for its shops, a blend of global and local brands, as well as eateries and art exhibitions.
+Speaking of shopping centres: The glamourous Armazens do Chiado Shopping Centre is a top spot for its shops, a blend of global and local brands, as well as eateries and art exhibitions.

 And especially during the Christmas holidays, this landmark building is a prime place for premier holiday lights.

-Every evening beginning December 1st, Armazens do Chiado lights up its exterior with a choreographed sound and light show.
-Every 30 minutes from about 7 pm until 10 pm, listen to the musical prelude, then enjoy the illumination.
+Every evening beginning December 1st, Armazens do Chiado lights up its elegant exterior with a choreographed sound and light show.

-Address: Rua do Carmo 2 | 1200-094 Lisboa
+Address: Armazéns do Chiado Shopping Centre | Rua do Carmo 2 | 1200-094 Lisbon Portugal

 Luis de Camoes Square

-Among the most important of Lisbon’s main squares, Luis de Camoes Square (Praça Luís de Camões), also known as Largo de Camões) commemorates Portugal’s greatest poet.
+Among the most important of Lisbon’s main squares, Luis de Camoes Square (Praça Luís de Camões, also known as Largo de Camões) commemorates Portugal’s greatest poet.

 Accordingly, its Christmas lights and Christmas decorations dazzle and delight with sparkle, sparkle, and more sparkle: